sourcebots/docs/content/api/servo-assembly/arduino-commands.md

 on an Arduino.

-The following example command shows how to handle arguments from the Pi as well as how to return errors an other values:
+The following example command shows how to handle arguments from the Pi as well as how to return errors and other values:

 ```cpp
 static CommandError echo(int commandId, String argument) {